scenic-contrib/scenic_mcp_experimental/README.md

 # Scenic MCP - Input Control for Scenic Applications

-A Model Context Protocol (MCP) server that enables external keyboard and mouse input injection into Scenic GUI applications.
+A Model Context Protocol (MCP) server that enables LLMs to interact with Scenic GUI applications.

 ## Features

-- **Keyboard Input**: Send text and special keys to Scenic applications
+- **Keyboard Input**: Proper ViewPort input routing via `Scenic.ViewPort.Input.send/2`
 - **Mouse Control**: Move cursor and click at specific coordinates
-- **Visual Feedback**: Get descriptions of what's displayed on screen (v0.2.0)
+- **Visual Feedback**: Get descriptions of what's displayed on screen, let the LLM "see" the Scenic app
 - **MCP Integration**: Works with any MCP-compatible client (Claude Desktop, etc.)

-- **Real-time Communication**: TCP-based connection for low-latency input
-- **Scenic Compatible**: Uses proper Scenic ViewPort input routing
+Although the MCP server was clearly written to give Scenic tools to LLMs, it does provide an API that mimics user interactions, this can be very useful for scripting user input and writing tests for actual user input scenarios.

+### 🛠️ Available Tools
+1. `connect_scenic` - Test connection to Scenic application
+2. `get_scenic_status` - Check server status and connection
+3. `send_keys` - Send keyboard input (text, special keys, modifiers)
+4. `send_mouse_move` - Move mouse cursor to coordinates
+5. `send_mouse_click` - Click mouse at coordinates with button selection
+6. `get_scenic_graph` - Get visual description of what's on screen

 ## Installation